LossMON/SourceOps-ReOpped/README.md

 ## **Special Thanks**

-A huge shoutout to **Glad-BR** for the massive help with the Linux integration.
-They did the heavy lifting to make **MareTF** work natively on Linux for this version.
+A huge shoutout to **Glad-BR** for the massive help with the Linux integration for **MareTF** to work on Linux alongside SourceOps ReOpped
 Check them out: https://github.com/Glad-BR

 ---